xmtp/xmtp-dot-org/docs/concepts/architectural-overview.md

 The client sends an invitation to both the sender and recipient’s invite topic.
 The invitation includes no message content, but includes:

-- A randomly generated conversation topic name, which tells clients which conversation topic to use to send and retrieve messages.
+- A randomly generated conversation topic name, which tells clients which conversation topic to use to send and retrieve messages

 - Encrypted key material, which includes a shared secret for message encryption.